Discrete diffusion-type equation on regular graphs and its applications: Introduction

 \end{corollary}

 Formula \eqref{eq: trace finite graph} can be viewed as a discrete time counterpart of the continuous time trace formula developed in \cite{Mn07}.
-Note that it holds true for any $(q+1)-$regular graph with $M$ vertices, while the trace formula proved in \cite{Mn07} is proved for finite connected regular graphs of degree $q+1\geq2$, without multiple edges and loops.
-In effect, the left-hand side of \eqref{eq: trace finite graph} is the trace of $(\mathrm{Id}-\Delta_X)^t$, normalized by multiplying with $(-q)^{-t}$, as opposed to normalizing factor $\exp(-(q+1)t)$ when time is continuous.
+Note that \eqref{eq: trace finite graph} holds true for any $(q+1)$-regular graph with $M$ vertices, while the trace formula proved in \cite{Mn07} is proved for finite connected regular graphs of degree $q+1$ without multiple edges and loops.

-In general terms, one can interpret Corollary \ref{cor: trace fla} as showing that the discrete time heat kernel carries the ``same amount'' of spectral information about the graph as the continuous time kernel.
-The advantage of the discrete time approach is that the ``geometric side'' of the expression of the heat kernel is always a finite sum.
+In general terms, one can interpret Corollary \ref{cor: trace fla} as showing that the discrete time heat kernel carries the same amount of spectral information about the graph as the continuous time kernel.
+The advantage of the discrete time approach is that the geometric side of the expression of the heat kernel is always a finite sum.
 By comparison, we note that Theorem 1.1 of \cite{CJK14} which gives the continuous time heat kernel in terms of continuous time $I$-Bessel functions is an infinite sum; see also \cite{Ah87} and \cite{TW03} for further results, again in continuous time.

 By starting with equation \eqref{eq: trace finite graph} and using the properties of the discrete $I$-Bessel functions, we will prove a general trace formula for any finite $(q+1)$-regular graphs.
 This theorem, which we now state, is our second main result.